petestmart/redux-feedback-loop/README.md

 ### Completed Features
 - [x] Server information will save into the database
-- [x] 'Like' counter data stores into the database
+- [x] Single page application that reveals different components using Hash Router
+- [x] Success Page brings user back to start and clears out information on the DOM

 ### Next Steps
 - [x] Prepare project for deployment